 At the Center of the Action

-Though Samuels only held the post of president for four years, and the federation's membership was largely based in Tacoma and Seattle, most of the biannual officers' meetings during her involvement with the federation were held at the Samuels home in the 2200 block of Wetmore Avenue.
+Though Samuels held the post of president for only four years, and the federation's membership was largely based in Tacoma and Seattle, most of the biannual officers' meetings during her involvement with the federation were held at the Samuels home in the 2200 block of Wetmore Avenue in Everett.
 Club records paint a picture of the residence as a hub of activity not only for meetings, but also for social gatherings among clubwomen and their families from Everett and points all around the Puget Sound region.
-The proceedings of the federation's eighth annual conference in 1924 included a celebration of John and Jennie Samuels's 34th wedding anniversary as a conference after-party at their home.
+The proceedings of the federation's eighth annual conference in 1924 included a celebration of John and Jennie Samuels's 34th wedding anniversary at a conference after-party at their home.

 When not busy with the activities of the state federation, Samuels continued to work at the local level with the Nannie Burroughs Study Club, doing benevolent works in Everett.
 Much time was spent giving aid to those who were homebound due to illness or old age, and looking after the needs of children living in lower-income households.
 In addition to their charitable works, members focused heavily on issues affecting African Americans in the United States, bringing in speakers and discussing papers and other publications.
 By the 10th annual meeting it was noted that the Study Club was the only organization in Everett affiliated with the state federation, yet its members still frequently ranked at the top of federation fundraising lists and a handful of its members were active in leadership roles.